 Mediation

-Sometimes there are disagreements between the local authority and parents, carers or young people over decisions made about SEND issues.
-It is always recommended you ask for a meeting with a local authority representative.
-This is to discuss why you are unhappy with a decision they have made.
+Sometimes there are disagreements between the local authority and parent carers or young people over decisions made about special educational needs and disability (SEND) issues.
+It is always recommended you ask for a meeting with a local authority representative to discuss why you are unhappy with a decision they have made.

 See what to do if you disagree with a decision for more information.

-However in some cases where agreement cannot be reached dediation or a disagreement resolution service can help.
+In some cases where agreement cannot be reached, mediation or a disagreement resolution service can help.

-Local authorities are legally obliged to provide SEN mediation and disagreement resolution in relation to disputes with parents, carers and young people.
+Local authorities are legally obliged to provide SEND mediation and disagreement resolution in relation to disputes with parent carers and young people.

 Aims of mediation